Baseband-processor/Air-Legacy/README.md

 **Air::Lorcon2's Metacpan version**

-As you may understand, Air::Lorcon2 has an autoinstaller, which couldn't be executed normally running the classical
+As you may understand, Air::Lorcon2 has an autoinstaller, which couldn't be executed normally running the classical command:

 ```shell
 sudo cpanm Air::Lorcon2